 Although many dislike spending the time to write up a contract, it is a fact that contracts save confusion.
 A complete set of project specifications that you can understand is vital.

 An important part of remodeling is the feeling of confidence with the people you will be working with.
 Remember salesman and designers do not hold hammers.
 Insist on meeting the Project Manager that will be responsible for your remodel.
 If your contractor doesn’t have a Project Manager… brace yourself and prepare for problems.

-Do not be rushed into decisions.
-Take whatever time you need to feel completely comfortable with the Contractor you choose.
+Do not rush into decisions.
+Take whatever time you need to feel comfortable with the sunroom or deck builder you choose.